maxfideles/suneasy-project/README.md

 ### Nginx

 On this project, Nginx serves a dual purpose: acting as a reverse proxy and providing load balancing capabilities.
 If you want to learn how to set up Nginx for your project, I have created a helpful [video tutorial](https://www.youtube.com/watch?v%253Dqq8lwam52ns), which you can access here.

 Additionally, the Nginx configuration file (nginx.conf) can be found on our GitHub repository [here](https://github.com/maxfideles/suneasy-project/blob/main/nginx.conf).

+### Redis

+Redis plays a crucial role as a shared cache, providing swift responses for data that remains static.
+It's a key component for optimizing performance.

+ I've created an informative [video tutorial](https://youtu.be/2B2FnELOoWI).
+I'll guide you through the essentials of Redis and demonstrate how to install and configure it to enhance the performance of the Suneasy Project.